 And when your brain stores ALL kinds of information, since your senses pickup things you’re not even cognitively aware of, the filing system your brain uses is, simply put, “godly” (as opposed to “ungodly”).

 The key to connecting short-term memory and long-term memory is the connection between the two; that is, the ability for electronic impulses to connect through the synapses among the ends of the nerve cells.
-Constant repetition helps to build the neural sheaths which allow information to travel faster without taking circuitous routes to get where things need to be for them to make sense.
+Constant repetition helps to build the neural sheaths which allow information to travel faster without taking circuitous routes to get where information needs to be for things to make sense or connect previous learning to a new situation.
+That’s different from connecting ideas that were never connected before.
+That’s the essence of creativity, and why it sometimes takes a while to develop a creative solution.
+However, once that solution is formed, the more it’s “practiced,” the stronger and faster those connections become.

 When teaching to the test or cramming for the exam takes place, the data is stored in short-term memory.
 Then, without constant exposure or repetition, to build the myelin sheaths around the nerves, the information usually never makes it to long-term memory.
 Perhaps just bits of information do, but without other important bits that make the rest of the data make sense.